Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • Plan credit top-ups or plan changes (depending on your billing model)

-1. Go to Settings → API Access
+1. Go to Settings → Billing

 Best Practices

-2. Separate environments with separate keys
+1. Separate environments with separate keys

-Use different keys (and potentially different allocations) for:
+Use different API keys for:

 • Production